6 Free Ways to Make the Most of Your Time in Chicago

 For example, the Art Institute of Chicago lets residents in free for three hours every Thursday evening.
 Chicago-area teens up to the age of 18 can always get in free, as can any children under 14.
 Finally, the Art Institute maintains free areas such as the North and South Gardens and the Ryan Education Center that the public can always enjoy.

-Check out the official schedule for more info on how to get into Adler Planetarium, Museum of Science and Industry, Shedd Aquarium, Chicago Children’s Museum at Navy Pier, and more free of charge.
+Check out the official schedule for more information on how to get into Adler Planetarium, Museum of Science and Industry, Shedd Aquarium, Chicago Children’s Museum at Navy Pier, and more, free of charge.
 Additionally, places such as Lincoln Park Zoo, Chicago Cultural Center and the City Gallery at the Historic Water Tower are always free.